 The Mountain Zebra National Park features the Eastern Cape nature reserve, an area that is filled by most of rolling plains, craggy hills, and deep valleys and has turned out to be a paradise for the Cape mountain zebra.
 It is situated about 27 kilometers just outside the Cradock in the Eastern Cape.
-The Mountain Zebra National Park was founded in 1937 with the aim of offering refuge to most of the endangered mountain zebras that were poached and nearly became extinct around the 1800s.
+The Mountain Zebra National Park was founded in 1937 to offer refuge to most of the endangered mountain zebras that were poached and nearly became extinct around the 1800s.
 This national park derived its name from the Cape Mountain Zebra.
 These types of zebras are distinct from the plains or Burchell’s zebras featuring mainly narrower stripes, an absence of shadow strips, and orange facial coloration.
 Its terrain consists of rocky outcrops, mountain plateaus, and expansive grasslands, and the best sightings of mountain zebras are assured for you, their population has hiked drastically ever since the old days of uncontrolled hunting.
-The park features a number of antelope species most of which include kudus, elands, black wildebeest, and springbok and this makes game drives one of the best tourist activities that most tourists look out for while on safari in this park.
+The park features several antelope species most of which include kudus, elands, black wildebeest, and springbok and this makes game drives one of the best tourist activities that most tourists look out for while on safari in this park.
 Others include the red hartebeests and around the wooded valleys, you will have a chance to spot most of the newly introduced African buffaloes, and black rhinos.
 There are several short walks for those of you who have a bit of energy to walk and feel to stretch the legs as well as several hiking trails though this was halted when the buffaloes were reintroduced in the protected area.

 For visitors who get to this park for a vacation, the notable wildlife species for you to spot include blesbok, grey rhebok, mountain reedbuck, cheetah, suricate, bat-eared foxes, black-backed jackals, caracals, small spotted cat, African wild cat and the campsite you will spot out most of the vervet monkeys, savanna baboons, hyrax.
 For bird enthusiasts, there are over 258 bird species for you to catch a glimpse at this park.
 Most of these include the cape eagle owl, acacia pied barbet, the southern tchagra, southern boubou, and the 18 species of raptors especially the rock kestrel, jackal buzzard, and Verreaux’s eagles.
 Its landscapes mainly consist of dolerite rocks, mudstone, sandstone, and siltstone.
 The layout of this spectacular landscape can be spotted even when you are navigating along the Kranskop-Wilgerboom River route.
 Most of its vegetation comprises a combination of the eastern upper Karoo grasses and shrubland, escarpment grasses, and the escarpment thicket or the Riverine sweet thorn.
 The most exceptional game viewing spot is at the Rooiplaat, an area of the park that is filled with a variety of plant species that are famous for being palatable to most wildlife, especially the springbok, the red hartebeest, black wildebeest, and others.
 Around the lower Wilgerboom area, in the valley, you can spot most of the kudus that are spotted while feeding on the acacia thorn trees.
 The craggy heights of the mountain zebra national park’s bankberg feature rolling plains and deep valleys and turn out to be an entrancing preserve for most of the Cape mountain zebras.
 It was gazetted around 1937 and covers an area of about 28412 hectares.
 Most of its floral species consist of the 3 vegetation types Eastern upper Karoo, Karoo escarpment grassland, and the Eastern Cape escarpment thicket which also combines the 3 biomes-the Nama Karoo, grassland, and thicket.